CloudLabsAI-Azure/Azure-Well-Architected-Framework/02-Exercise-2-Operational-Excellence.md

 #### Scrum:

 - Choose Scrum when your team practices Scrum.
-This process works great if you want to track product backlog items (PBIs) and bugs on the Kanban board, or break down PBIs and bugs into tasks on the taskboard.
+This process works great if you want to track product backlog items (PBIs) and bugs on the Kanban board or break down PBIs and bugs into tasks on the taskboard.

    ![](media/alm_pt_scrum_wit_artifacts.png)